 Steam Remote Play not working – Ways to fix it

-When Steam Remote Play isn’t working, there are several things you can do that may fix the issues.
+When Steam Remote Play isn’t working, there are several things you can do to fix the issue.

 Disable and then enable Steam Remote Play

-This is something that worked for many people, so give it a try.
-First, disable Steam Remote Play and you can do that by going to Settings > Remote Play, unchecking the option.
+This has worked for many people, so give it a try.
+First, disable Steam Remote Play, and you can do that by going to Settings > Remote Play, and unchecking the option.
 Do the same on the guest system.
 Reboot your computer.
-Next, on the guest system navigate to Settings > Remote Play and check the option Enable Steam Remote Play.
+Next, on the guest system, navigate to Settings > Remote Play and check the option Enable Steam Remote Play.
 Do the same on your system.

 Disable your antivirus software

-Sometimes, the antivirus could be the culprit, because it will block the remote play.
-What you should do is temporarily disable your antivirus software and then try using Steam Remote Play.
+Sometimes, the antivirus could be the culprit because it will block the remote play.
+You should temporarily disable your antivirus software and then try using Steam Remote Play.

 Change Steam version

-If you have a beta version of Steam, you may face this issue, so it is important to make sure that you have a formal version, not the testing one.
-And if you are using a formal version, try switching to Beta.
+If you have a beta version of Steam, you may face this issue, so it is important to ensure that you have a formal version, not the testing one.
+If you are using a formal version, try switching to Beta.

 Make sure that other network connections are disabled

-When more than one network connection is used, Steam Remote Play won’t work.
-To disable other connections on the host and the guest system, right-click on the wireless or network icon in the bottom-right corner, and then click on Open Network and Internet Settings.
+If more than one network connection is used, Steam Remote Play won’t work.
+To disable other connections on the host and the guest system, right-click on the wireless or network icon in the bottom-right corner and then click on Open Network and Internet Settings.

 Next, click on Change Adapter Options.
 Finally, right-click on the adapters you are not using and click Disable.
 Repeat these steps to disable all of the adapters you are not using.